-Position the left side panel on the front panel assembly and install the two knurled nuts as shown in Figure 35.
-Mounting the Left Side Panel Part 1..
+Position the left side panel on the front panel assembly and install the two knurled nuts as shown in Figure 41.
 The knurled nuts must be installed first to ensure the nuts fit properly into recessed openings and contact the bare metal.
 Note that the knurled nuts have slots on the side facing away from the panel.
 You can tighten the nuts with a small screwdriver or other tool pressed gently in the slot.
 Take care to avoid scratching the paint.